qchemlab-embedding/2023-07-14-workshop/_episodes/03-DIRAC-first-steps.md

   - in particular, note the defaults, approximations, units, and thresholds,
   - information in the `DIRAC` text output that I always check:
-    - "Atoms and basis sets" - in particular, did I ask for contracted/uncontracted basis sets in my input file?
+    - "Atoms and basis sets" - *did I ask for contracted/uncontracted basis sets in my input file?
 Does my model need small component functions?
-How many basis functions do I have?
+How many basis functions do I have?*
-    - "Cartesian coordinates" - did I use the correct units in my molecular file? did `DIRAC` correctly recognized the molecule?
+    - "Cartesian coordinates" - *did I use the correct units in my molecular file? did `DIRAC` correctly recognized the molecule?*
     - then, to verify the model:
       - "Hamiltonian defined" - the default is the Dirac-Coulomb Hamiltonian (so we did not need to have the `**HAMILTONIAN` section in the input)
       - "Wave function module" - this is Hartree-Fock calculations (we asked for `.SCF` in the input)